raidionics/Raidionics-Slicer/README.md

 ## Docker setup  </summary>
 A proper Docker setup is **mandatory** since all processing is performed within a Docker image.
 3D Slicer is only used for its graphical user interface.

-Start by downloading the Docker Desktop app at https://www.docker.com/products/docker-desktop/.
+Start by downloading the Docker Desktop app from [here](https://www.docker.com/products/docker-desktop/).
 Then click on the downloaded executable and follow the instructions.

 ### Ubuntu installation: